ExtraSoupGames/UDPGameNetworking/README.md

 	- 'R', 'G', 'B' Select your squares colour

 ### **Installation**
-- Download the repo and build with CMake
+- Download latest relase .lib and .dll files
+- Link as required
+- For Demo, download DemoApp.exe, as well as dll and lib files for UDPGameNetworking, and SDL3 and SDL3_net files
+- Include all in one folder
-- Run UDPGameNetworking.cpp to see the demo
+- Run DemoApp.exe

 ### **Status**
 - **Working**: